 If you’re not sure on the steps involved with safely tieing onto a mooring ball, make sure to purchase our guide, ‘Mooring Balls Explained – A Checklist For A Secure Mooring’

 Once our mooring was secured, we put the mainsail in its sail bag, cleaned up the boat, and pulled the mahi-mahi we caught on the way over out of the fridge.

 To learn how to fillet a mahi-mahi, check out our separate video entitled “How To Fillet A Mahi Mahi.’

-Once all our boat jobs where done and the fish was filled we took the dinghy over to our buddy boat Rondo for a pot luck.
-On the menu was Mahi Mahi, Lion Fish and Barracuda in addition to a range of lovely side dishes.
+Once all our boat jobs were done and the fish was filled we took the dinghy over to our buddy boat Rondo for pot luck.
+On the menu were Mahi Mahi, Lion Fish, and Barracuda in addition to a range of lovely side dishes.

 The next day we decided to get a few odd jobs taken care of.
 Our British Army Association Flag needed to be mended and put back on the pole.

 Another job that we wanted to tackle was to replace the webbing that holds up our spray hood and Bimini.
 Over time the UV breaks down the thread that keeps the webbing attached.

 In the case of our sprayhood webbing, we quickly replaced it with rope until I had the time to pull out the sewing machine.